Introducing Lace: Bayesian tabular data analysis in Rust and Python

 Row/Record similarity

 We can also ask which records (rows) are similar in terms of model space.
 This frees us from having to come up with a distance metric that works well for mixed data types and missing data.
 It also provides more nuanced information that just looking at the values.
-To make this a bit more inuitive, we'll switch to an animals example, since people generally have a better sense of what makes animals similar than they do what makes satellites similar.
+To make this a bit more inuitive, we'll switch to an animals example, since people generally have a better sense of what makes animals similar.

 from lace.examples import Animals